PP203 Communication of a Personal Property Appraisal: Report Writing

 Course Description

 This course provides participants with the basics of communicating an appraisal as a written report.
 The instructor reviews the required parts of an appraisal report and provides guidance on organizing a document that presents a logical argument for value.
-Participants use the terms they acquired in PG 201 and the methodology they learned in PP 202 in class exercises to complete their appraisal and prepare the appraisal report for review by the instructor.
+Participants use the terms they acquired in PP 201 and the methodology they learned in PP 202 in class exercises to complete their appraisal and prepare the appraisal report for review by the instructor.

 Instructional Methods